Prospective Student Questions

 I applied previously and would like to do so again.
 How do I reapply?

-If you have previously applied to the Georgetown Graduate School of Arts & Sciences, you must submit a new application and new application materials.
-Materials from a prior application such as letters of recommendation, transcripts and statements of purpose will not be re-used.
-However, official test scores that were previously sent to the Graduate School of Arts & Sciences and have not expired can be re-used.
-(GRE and GMAT scores are valid for 5 years from the date of the test.
-TOEFL and IELTS scores are valid for 2 years from the date of the test.)
-If you have retaken any of these tests, be sure to request the testing agency to send official scores to Georgetown.
+If you have previously applied to the Graduate School of Arts & Sciences, you must submit a new application and new application materials.
+Materials from a prior application such as letters of recommendation, transcripts and statements of purpose will not be reused.
+However, official test scores that were previously sent to the Graduate School and have not expired can be reused.
+(GRE and GMAT scores are valid for five (5) years from the date of the test.
+TOEFL and IELTS scores are valid for two (2) years from the date of the test.)
+If you have retaken any of these tests, be sure to request that the testing agency send official scores to Georgetown.

 Non-Degree Student Questions